aloetesting/aloe/docs/hooks.rst

     .. decorator:: each_feature

-        Run this function before each `feature`
+        Run this function before each `feature`.

         :param Feature feature: the feature about to be run